For passionate leaders,

 I am a leadership researcher, ex-CEO and passionate marathon runner.

-I research the role of serious leisure in leaders’ lives, at VU University, Amsterdam.
+With my colleagues at VU University, Amsterdam, we research the role of serious leisure in leaders' lives.

 Serious leisure is a passionate non-work pursuit: from triathlons to the piano, from Taekwondo to amateur acting.